jerryagenyi/naija-news-hub/docs/dev/file-relationship-rules.md

 When modifying any file, ask yourself:

 1. Does this change affect the database schema?
+2. Does this change affect the database integration?
-2. Does this change affect the API?
+3. Does this change affect the API?
-3. Does this change affect the scraper functionality?
+4. Does this change affect the scraper functionality?
-4. Does this change affect Crawl4AI integration?
+5. Does this change affect Crawl4AI integration?
-5. Does this change affect configuration requirements?
+6. Does this change affect configuration requirements?
-6. Does this change require updates to tests?
+7. Does this change require updates to tests?
-7. Does this change require updates to documentation?
+8. Does this change require updates to documentation?

 For each "yes" answer, identify the related files using this document and update them accordingly.